-The biological conversion of vitamin D3 to the active form 25-OH vitamin D3 is coded by the CYP2R1 gene in the liver.
+The biological conversion of vitamin D3 to the active form 25-OH vitamin D3 is coded by a gene in the liver.
 It is this 25-OH vitamin D3 that is monitored in a blood test.

 Of the above mentioned gene, about 20% of the western population has a genetic variant that makes the conversion less efficient.
 The result may be that the vitamin D level in the blood rises much slower or hardly increases after supplementation or exposure to sunlight.
 People who have this genetic variant, will typically have to supplement with a higher dose of vitamin D to increase the blood value by the same number of points.

 Analogously, there are several genetic variants that are relatively common in the transporter and receptor genes of vitamin D. Such a variant of the transporter or receptor gene can in some cases disrupt the effect of vitamin D somewhat.
 There are indications that higher blood values may be necessary in these cases to obtain a normal vitamin D activity.

 Vitamin D is therefore crucial for your health in a lot of areas, because it is involved in many processes in our body.
 Having your vitamin D level in your blood checked and monitored is important on the one hand, because the levels in your blood can rise slowly.
 On the other hand, a prolonged large dose supplementation can lead to toxic values.